r3k4t/pyreaver/README.md

                  Wifi Protected Setup Attack Tool

-This program is build on python.This tool name is pyreaver.You can automatically run this program.
+This program is build on python.This tool name is pyreaver.You can run reaver wps program on python. .

 Reaver implements a brute force attack against Wifi Protected Setup (WPS) registrar PINs in order to recover WPA/WPA2 passphrases, as described in Brute forcing Wi-Fi Protected Setup When poor design meets poor implementation. by Stefan Viehböck.
 Reaver has been designed to be a robust and practical attack against Wi-Fi Protected Setup (WPS) registrar PINs in order to recover WPA/WPA2 passphrases and has been tested against a wide variety of access points and WPS implementations.